Stove3908/obsidian-self-study/mind map/COS10026/Week 8.md

  - Session data is stored in memory or databases
  - Example: PHP sessions using `session_start()`

-   - **Databases**
+#### **Databases**
  - Persistent storage for session data
  - Can be relational (e.g., MySQL) or NoSQL (e.g., MongoDB)
  - Requires server-side implementation
  - Suitable for complex data structures and long-term storage
  - Often used in conjunction with server-side sessions
  - Provides durability and data integrity
  - Can be scaled for high-traffic applications

+ ##### Example
-     - Example: Storing session data in a MySQL database table
+ - Storing session data in a MySQL database table

 ### Cookies vs Session Storage